jameson-seo/investor-iq/README.md

 # InvestorIQ 📈
 A financial dashboard for Canadian and US markets built with Python and Streamlit.
-Pull live stock data, analyze performance, compare investments, and simulate portfolio returns — all in a clean, interactive web interface.
+Pull live stock data, analyze performance, compare investments, and simulate portfolio returns in a clean, interactive web interface.

 ---